activisthandbook/activisthandbook/articles/index.md

 ### 🧑‍⚖️ Your right to protest

 The laws about the [right to protest](/rights), freedom of speech and assembly are different in every country.
 Know your rights and prepare yourself with resources from organisations around the world.

+### 📕 Theory of change for activists

+Develop a [theory of change](/theory) for your activist organisation using our templates and guides.
+Learn how we define activism and why we think it is the best way to make a positive impact.

 <action-smart-large/>